Marcello-Mar/Susceptibility-Index-Script/README.md

 ## Statistical Methods

-- **Effectiveness calculation**: Percentage of cases where at least one antibiotic in the pair shows sensitivity
+- **Effectiveness calculation**: Percentage of cases where at least one antibiotic in the pair shows susceptibility
 - **Confidence intervals**: Calculated using beta distribution for binomial proportions
 - **Global effectiveness**: Considers all cases (treating `N` as `R` for combinations)